termux/termux-gui/Protocol.md

   - overlayTouch: Like touch, but is dispatched for every touch in an overlay window.
 The coordinates are the absolute screen coordinates
   - overlayScale:

+#### Touch events

+Touch events are more complex, because multitouch is supported.
+The additional values are:
+- action: one of "up", "down", "pointer_up", "pointer_down", "cancel", "move", corresponding to [MotionEvent values](https://developer.android.com/reference/android/view/MotionEvent#constants_1) for ACTION_DOWN etc.
+- index: for "pointer_up" and "pointer_down" this is the index of the pointer removed/added.
+- time: The time of the event in milliseconds since boot excluding sleep.
+Use this when checking for gestures or other time-sensitive things.
+- pointers: An array of pointer data objects, each containing:
+  - x, y: The coordinates of the pointer inside the View (not in the window).
+For ImageView, these are the coordinates of the pixel in the displayed image or buffer, so you don't need to convert the position yourself.
+  - id: The pointer id.
+This stays consistent for each pointer in the frame between "up" and "down" events

 ## JSON protocol